joakimk/testbot/README.markdown

-This is a rails plugin for reducing test runtime by distributing test load that can be run entirely through SSH.
-It supports RSpec, Test::Unit and Cucumber on MRI and JRuby.
-With some modifications it could be used for other frameworks or even other languages.

-SSH
-====

-You can specify "ssh_tunnel" in the config which lets you run all communication over ssh.
-This way you can use your testbot network from anywhere.
+Testbot is a test distribution tool that works with Rails, RSpec, Test::Unit and Cucumber.
+The basic idea is that you let testbot spread the load of running your tests across multiple machines to make the tests run faster.

+I'm currently working on making testbot a gem and making it simpler to use: http://github.com/joakimk/testbot/tree/gemify (I'll merge that back to master when it's stable)

 Benchmarks
 ====